imdeepmind/NeuralPy/docs/DOCS.md

 neuralpy.models.Model(force_cpu=False, training_device=None, random_state=None)
 ```

-The Model class on NeuralPy is a wrapper class that wraps a PyTorch model and provides some simple methods to train, predict, evaluate, etc. In NeuralPy every model is based on this class and it works as a parent class for other Model classes.
+The Model class on NeuralPy is a wrapper class that wraps a PyTorch model and provides some simple methods to train, predict, evaluate, etc. In NeuralPy every model is based on this class and they inherits the Model class.

-The Model class can be used for training any PyTorch model.
+>  The Model class can be used for training any PyTorch model.

 ### Supported Arguments